microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 * Test migration simulates the migration by creating an Azure VM using replicated data (usually migrating to a non-production VNet in your Azure subscription).
 * You can use the replicated test Azure VM to validate the migration, perform app testing, and address any issues before full migration.

-Open the [Azure Portal](https://portal.azure.com) and navigate to the previousley created Azure Migrate project.
+Open the [Azure Portal](https://portal.azure.com) and navigate to the previously created Azure Migrate project.
 Select *Servers, databases and web apps*, make sure that the right Azure Migrate Project is selected and click *Overview* in the *Migration tools* box.

 ![image](./img/test1.png)